From Transition to Direction

 - How can I have a meaningful college experience?

 Attend the Sophomore Summit and you'll have all the answers!
-What can be more satisfying then to start your second year at Saint Anselm with a clear focus while making awesome new friends.
-It's all at the Sophomore Summit!
-You'll get the chance to be directly involved in group presentations and small-group discussions with seniors and alumni on topics of your choosing.
-There will be discussions on leadership, academic planning, co-curricular opportunities, career preparation, and life after college.
-Don't miss out on the fun that ends with a great dinner with alumni, student leaders and classmates.
+Students will have the chance to attend and participate in a variety of sessions.
+Session topics include leadership, academic engagement, co-curricular opportunities, career preparation, financial issues, and health/wellness and life after college.
+Don't miss out on the fun that kicks off with a great dinner with alumni, student leaders, and classmates.

 Sophomore Suppers are hosted by the Sophomore Leadership Council and are opportunities for you to interact with upperclass students and alumni to learn about their experiences related to internships, study abroad, campus involvement related to the world or work, mentoring and other topics.